oxidecomputer/crucible/tools/dtrace/README.md

 You start crucible, then run the above script.
 Output should start appearing within a few seconds.

 The output has several columns.
-The first three will list the state of each of the three downstairs.
+The first is the PID of the process where we collected the DTrace states.
+The next three will list the state of each of the three downstairs.

 Following that the remaining columns all indicate various work queues and job state for work internal to the Upstairs.
 Before we describe the columns, a bit of detail about the internal structure of Crucible upstairs is needed.